 It is important to look after your skin and keep it clean.
 Skin infections can be more common in the genital area.
-Genital lymphoedema is usually treated with MLD or SLD.
+Genital lymphoedema is usually treated with MLD or SLD (pages 55 to 58).

-You may have specially made compression garments.
+You may have specially made compression garments (pages 46 to 54).
 These can be padded to protect swollen areas.
 Sports clothing or shapewear underwear containing Lycra® may also help.
 This will depend on how much swelling there is.